roberttco/TFT240x240_Box/README.md

-Code for a utility TFT display controlled via MQT.
+Code for a utility TFT display controlled via MQTT.
 This is targetd as a Wemos D1 mini connected to a 240x240 ST7789 display.

 *Credentials
 Create the file include/secrets.h with the contents